laptop_chromebook

 • URL Targeting — Serve campaigns only on certain pages.
 The syntax is simple: add one domain per line.

 • Dayparting — Only serve the campaign during certain days or hours.
-The engines use the timezone set in your ad server's Settings.
+The decision engines use the timezone set on your Settings page.

-• Frequency Capping — Available for Display Ads only.
+• Frequency Cap — Available for Display Ads only.
 Limit the number of times a specific ad is shown to a single user within a given time period.

 You can assign a campaign to one or more zones to control where your ads are displayed.
 To do so: